Phalcode/gamevault-docs/docs/server-docs/setup/truenas-scale.md

 These directories will need to be created before you can deploy GameVault on your TrueNAS Scale server.
 If you have not yet done so, create the needed directories before continuing, and ensure your chosen user has read/write access to all three of the directories.

+An example of the finished config is available below under "Step 2a"

 ## Step 2a: Setting your GameVault Admin user